modelica/Encryption-and-Licensing/doc/SEMLA.md

 Each “.library” directory contains:
 	- A _manifest.xml_ file, containing meta-data about the library.
 	- If the library is encrypted, one or more LVEs, build with the same SSL and Randomizer keys.
 	- Additional directories containing any extra files needed by the LVEs or a Modelica tool.
-The names of each such directory should be the name of the vendor that introduces it.
+The names of each such directory should be the name of the vendor that needs it.

-Open-source libraries, neither encrypted nor licensed, can be also be distributed in the MLC format.

 ### Packagetool

 The SEMLA distribution contains source code for a, platform independent, utility which can be used to create MLCs.
-It must be build with the same SSL and Randomizer keys as the LVEs.
+It **must** be build with the same SSL and Randomizer keys as the LVEs.

-If encryption of the library is desired, **packagetool** will also encrypted the .mo-files (to .moc) before adding them to the MLC.
+If the library is to be encrypted, **packagetool** will also encrypted the __.mo__ files (to __.moc__) before adding them to the MLC.

 ### Manifest File

 An example for the manifest file _manifest.xml_ can be found at the end of this document.
-A DTD (Document Type Definition) or an XML schema will be specified.
-Here is an overview of its structure, mandatory fields are highlighted:
+A DTD (Document Type Definition) or an XML schema is specified.

+_manifest.xml_ structure, mandatory fields are highlighted:

 - archive
 	- manifest